Title: The Poppy War (The Poppy War #1)

 “Fear was impossible to eradicate.
 But so was the will to survive.”

 R. F. Kuang’s writing was incredible: it was simple and yet completely addicting.
 The pacing was absolutely wonderful.
 The book is split into three parts, each growing darker as the story goes on.
 I was also very impressed by her ability to blend fantasy elements with history.
-The Poppy War is inspired by parts of Chinese history, such as the Second Sino-Japanese War and the Nanking Massacre, and it was very easy to see the illusions to those events throughout the book.
+The Poppy War is inspired by parts of Chinese history, such as the Second Sino-Japanese War and the Nanking Massacre, and it was very easy to see the allusions to those events throughout the book.
 In addition, there are many other components of the novel that make this such a gripping read: gods and goddesses, military school, shamanism, war strategy, and lots of fighting and action.

 “I have become something wonderful, she thought.
 I have become something terrible.
 Was she now a goddess or monster?
 Perhaps neither.
 Perhaps both.”

 One of my favorites things about The Poppy War was the protagonist, Rin.
 She was such a well-developed heroine and her growth as a character was amazing to follow.
 I loved her intensity, her determination, her faults, her strengths.
 I also enjoyed her interactions with many of the side characters.
-In particular, I loved the easy friendship she forms with Kitanay, the complicated relationship between her and Altan, and the rivals-to-friends (to hopefully lovers?
+In particular, I loved the easy friendship she forms with Kitay, the complicated relationship between her and Altan, and the rivals-to-friends (to hopefully lovers?
 Please??) relationship that develops with Nezha.

 Just a small note.
 It takes a lot to rattle me, especially while reading.
 That being said, Chapter 21 was one of the toughest things I’ve ever had to read.
 I had to pause a couple times before continuing, and at one point I even felt a little light-headed.
 Heed the content warnings, my friends.
 That was not easy chapter to read.